Why Is My Eye Twitching?

 - Your eyelids are drooping.

-- Your eyes are swollen or red, or they are discharging fluid.5
+- Your eyes are swollen or red, or they are discharging fluid.22

-Cases of essential blepharospasm6 and hemifacial spasms7 are usually treated with injections of botulinum toxin.
+Cases of BEB23and hemifacial spasms24are usually treated with injections of botulinum toxin or Botox, as they are popularly known.
+Botox paralyzes certain muscles and keeps them from contracting.
 Surgery might also be recommended in certain cases.

 References [ + ]